w-culhane/culhane.top/src/index.md

 # About

 Welcome to my website!

-My name is Will (short for William Culhane), and I am a student at Montana State University studying chemical engineering, with a minor in computer engineering.
+My name is Will (short for William Culhane), and I am a student at Montana State University studying chemical and computer engineering.
 I love all things involving UN\*X, hardware design, or chemistry.
-In my free time I enjoy biking around Bozeman/Austin, running, and programming.
+In my free time I enjoy biking, running, and programming.

+My time is split between Bozeman, Billings, and Austin.
+I went to high school in Boise, and was born in Atlanta.

 Recently I've mostly been preoccupied with my classes, which include a lot of LaTeX, occasional Python scripts, and a fair bit of VHDL.
 Most